martijncasteel/frame/README.md

-# frame simulator
+# Frame
-Frame is a small led-matrix controller build for raspberry pi.
-This simulator uses Pygame to simulate without an actual display.
-Frame uses a custom file format, with the colors for every pixel.
+Frame is a small led-matrix controller build for raspberry pi zero.
+Frame uses a custom file format, with colors for every pixel.
 I used a small converter script to create `.frame` files from gifs.
 I wouldn't have gotten far without [pygif](https://github.com/robert-ancell/pygif) of Robert Ancell and the explanation of [Christophe Tronche](https://tronche.com/computer-graphics/gif/gif89a.html#image-descriptor).

 ## Getting Started